vinayakyengandul/greytrix-ui-kit/README.md

       - **isBackDrop** - bool - This is backdrop backlay is on then it will true and frontlayer is displayed then it will changes as false.
       - **changeBackDrop** - Function(bool) - This is Change backlayer and FrontLayer function.
       - **backdropAppBar** - BackdropAppBar - See [Scaffold.appBar].
+      - **isFilterApplied** - bool - This is when filter is applied on any field it will be true and default value is false.

    - Example